gbrickell/starter_maker_PCB/README.md

 ## Custom PCB design

-The custom PCB (v1.0) was designed using KiCAD and the layout has been defined to allow a connector to attach to any Raspberry Pi and a range of microcontrollers, and a set of components that are needed to build a fully populated module.
+The custom PCB (v1.0) was designed using KiCAD and the layout has been defined to allow a connector to attach to any Raspberry Pi and a range of microcontrollers.

 <img src="images/Starter_PCB01_front_900w.jpg" width="139" height="180"> &nbsp; &nbsp; <img src="images/Starter_PCB01_20210518_133032651.NIGHT_900w.jpg" width="174" height="180"> &nbsp; &nbsp; <img src="images/Starter_PCB01_20210518_132216142_900w.jpg" width="193" height="180">